Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment options under clinical evaluation for alveolar soft part sarcoma

-Information about NCI-supported clinical trials can be found on the NCI website.
-For information about clinical trials sponsored by other organizations, see the ClinicalTrials.gov website.
+Information about NCI-supported clinical trials can be found on the

 The following is an example of a national and/or institutional clinical trial that is currently being conducted:

-Clear cell sarcoma NOS
+Clear Cell Sarcoma NOS

-Clear cell sarcoma (formerly and inappropriately called malignant melanoma of soft parts) is a rare soft tissue sarcoma that typically involves the deep soft tissues of the extremities.
+Clear cell sarcoma (formerly called malignant melanoma of soft parts) is a rare soft tissue sarcoma that typically involves the deep soft tissues of the extremities.
 It is also called clear cell sarcoma of tendons and aponeuroses.
 The tumor often affects adolescents and young adults.

 Clinical presentation